gamemanual0/gm0/source/docs/common-mechanisms/linear-motion-guide/drawer-slides.rst

 Steel-rolled cabinet drawer slides
 ----------------------------------

-Available from your local hardware store, steel slides aren't a bad option for FTC teams, as they are heavy-duty enough for most use cases.
+Available from your local hardware store, steel slides aren't a bad option for FTC\ |reg| teams, as they are heavy-duty enough for most use cases.
 However, these kinds of slides are much heavier than other aluminum slide options.
 Furthermore, these slides are not designed to have bearings or a second slide attached to them, because they only contain mounting for a standard drawer.
 Thus, these slides require drilling holes in order to mount the necessary parts for linear extension.

 Advantages
 ^^^^^^^^^^